waltergerych/waltergerych.github.io/_pages/service.md

 author_profile: true
 ---

 I am passionate about the importance of community support in research and academia.
-During my PhD, I have worked to foster social bonds and collaboration within WPI's Data Science department.
+During my PhD I have worked to foster social bonds and collaboration within WPI's Data Science department.
 I believe that an open and supportive learning environment is invaluable, especially for individuals in demographics underrepresented in STEM.

 A selection of my efforts is shown below.